-Group revenue for FY2021 saw an increase to \$69.5 million in FY2021 as compared to \$63.2 million recorded in FY2020.
-The Group also reported a net profit of \$2.9 million for FY2021 as compared to a net loss of \$25.9 million for FY2020.
-This increase in profitability was attributed to higher gross margins, lower losses incurred by subsidiary- CH Offshore Ltd. and the reversal of expected credit losses and foreign exchange gain in FY2021.
+Group revenue for FY2022 saw an increase to \$98.5 million in FY2022 from \$69.5 million recorded in FY2021.
+The Group also reported a net profit of \$11.3 million for FY2022 as compared to a net profit of \$2.9 million for FY2021.
+The improvement in profitability were attributed to higher revenue and margins (generated from fabrication activities) and the absence of loss on the disposal of vessels of \$3.8 million recorded in FY2021.

-After taking into account non-controlling interests, net profit attributable to shareholders stood at \$5.9 million for FY2021, as compared to a net loss attributable to shareholders of \$13.8 million for FY2020.
-Group shareholders' fund also saw an increase from \$194.1 million as at 31 December 2020 to \$201.1 million as at 31 December 2021.
-This was due to net profit attributable to shareholders of \$5.9 million for the current year and foreign currency translation gain of \$1.1 million arising from the consolidation of subsidiaries reported in foreign currencies.
+After taking into account non-controlling interests, net profit attributable to shareholders stood at \$13.4 million for FY2022, as compared to \$5.9 million for FY2021.
+Group shareholders' fund also saw an increase from \$201.1 million as at 31 December 2021 to \$212.9 million as at 31 December 2022.
+This was due to net profit attributable to shareholders of \$13.4 million for the current year which was partially offset by payment of \$1.0 million dividend to shareholders and foreign currency translation loss of \$0.6 million arising from the consolidation of subsidiaries reported in foreign currencies.

-As we begin to see better operating cash flows in the financial year, the Board is recommending a first and final dividend of 0.5 cent per share for FY2021.
+With better cash flows, the Board is pleased to recommend a first and final cash dividend of 1.0 cent per share for FY2022.